 Architecture deployed on Amazon Web Services

-A serverless REST API using AWS consists of Amazon API Gateway handling incoming HTTP requests and routing them to AWS Lambda functions, which contain the business logic and execute code in response to each request without the need to manage servers.
+A serverless REST API on AWS uses Amazon API Gateway to receive HTTP requests and route them to AWS Lambda functions.
+These functions contain the business logic and respond to each request without needing to manage any servers.

-These Lambda functions interact with a PostgreSQL database hosted on Amazon RDS, allowing the API to perform CRUD operations on persistent data.
-API Gateway manages endpoint routing, throttling, and authorization, while Lambda ensures automatic scaling and pay-per-use pricing, making the architecture highly scalable and cost-efficient for modern cloud-native applications.
+The Lambda functions connect directly to a PostgreSQL database hosted on Amazon RDS.
+This setup allows the API to handle CRUD operations on persistent data.
+API Gateway takes care of routing, throttling, and authorization.
+Meanwhile, Lambda provides automatic scaling and pay-per-use pricing.
+Together, they offer a scalable and cost-efficient solution for modern cloud-native applications.

 Deployment using AWS Chalice